lannonbr/Portfolio/content/blog/2020-01-27-shift-optimizations/index.md

 ---
 title: "Array.shift optimizations in Firefox's JS Engine"
 date: '2020-01-27'
-description: 'A retrospective for what I did in 2019'
+description: 'A look into a JS optimization in Firefox involving array.shift'
 keywords:
   - Firefox
   - JS Engines